mathie/mathie.github.io/_drafts/markdown-cheat-sheet.markdown

 #### Footnotes

 I love footnotes.
-It comes from reading too many Terry Practchett novels[^1], I suspect.
+It comes from reading too many Terry Pratchett novels[^1][^2], I suspect.
 They are an extension, but they're available in Day One.
 No sign of them working with GitHub flavoured Markdown, unfortunately.
+With the [kramdown][] Markdown parser (used on this here blog), footnotes work, but nested footnotes (ala Pratchett) don't[^3].
 The syntax for referring to a footnote is:

     This is pointing[^1] to a footnote.